-Each week I will deliver a set of 10 questions to you via Courselink.
+Approximately each week I will deliver a set of 10 questions to you via CourseLink.
 These relatively low-stakes quizzes will keep you on track with the readings and lectures and provide you with timely feedback.
-Each week's quiz is due the following Monday before class.
-I will grade your top 8 quiz scores in your final mark (out of 10 total quizzes)
+Your top 8 quiz scores count towards your final mark (out of 10 total quizzes).